 The best bathroom scales are not only affordable, but they can also tell you metrics like your body fat percentage, muscle composition, how your weight today compares to last month, and so much more.

 To help you pick the right scale for you, we’ve spent hours examining the latest models and connecting with manufacturers to get a feel for their newest devices.
-We’ve reviewed the best bathroom scales for 2020, and we’re already doing jumping jacks about some of the newest features.
+We’ve reviewed the best bathroom scales, and we’re already doing jumping jacks about some of the newest features.
 With today’s scales, you can get reports about BMI, body fat percentage, muscle composition, and even body cardio reports for health.
-Even better, you can connect via Wi-Fi or Bluetooth and receive customized reports about your health.
+Even better, you can connect via Wi-Fi or Bluetooth and receive customized reports.
 Check out our picks for the best smart scales below.